 Because of this lack of integration, a lot of people today get their sense of self-esteem, self-worth, and identity from what they do in their spare time versus what they do in their career while producing values.

-When people turn to external sources such as alcohol, drugs, happy hour, parties, spectator sports, and hobbies in order to get short “one-shot” blasts of self-esteem, self-worth, pleasure, and happiness, it creates a void inside.
+When people turn to external sources such as alcohol, drugs, happy hour, parties, spectator sports, and hobbies to get short “one-shot” blasts of self-esteem, self-worth, pleasure, and happiness, it creates a void inside our state of being.

-I don’t have anything against having a good time, as long as it’s not a need to escape.
+I don’t have anything against having a good time, if it’s not a need to escape.

 “When you escape, you only get a momentary boost, and then you are worse off than when you started.”